PowerSnail/PowerSnail.github.io/content/comsci/2016-02-27-binary-search-tree.md

 ## Insertion

 Insertion always occur at leaf in a BST.
-Generally, we need to 1) find a proper leaf as the parent of our new node and 2) insert the it into the proper child of the leaf.
+Generally, we need to 1) find a proper leaf as the parent of our new node and 2) insert it into the proper child of the leaf.

 ## <a name="sentinelNode"></a> Sentinel Node